cloud-design-dev/IBM-Cloud-VPC-Subnet-Count-Module/README.md

-# ibm-vpc-subnet-module
+# ibm-vpc-subnet-count-module
-Terraform module for creating a VPC Subnet in IBM Cloud
+Terraform module for creating a VPC Subnet in IBM Cloud based on the `total_ipv4_address_count` option.

 ## Variables
  - **resource_group:** The Resource Group name.
 This gets used as a data source for the deployed resources. variable name {}
-variable subnet_cidr {}
 variable address_count {}
 variable network_acl {}
 variable public_gateway {}